THE IDEA BEHIND CHILD ZERO

 All of which made me wonder, if fertility rates continue to plummet, how far might governments go to reverse the trend?

-Most of the baby incentive policies featured in Child Zero are being implemented in countries right now.
+Most of the pronatalist policies featured in Child Zero to raise the fertility rate are being implemented in countries right now.
 Motherhood medals, baby bonuses, tax incentives.
 State-sponsored dating initiatives.
-Restricting access to contraception and abortion.

 State-sanctioned kidnapping of another country’s children.